Masood-Tariq/SQL-Tutorials/README.md

-This is the SQL Educational Repository, ranging from Basic to Expert levels.
+This is the SQL Educational Repository, ranging from Basic to Expert levels tutorials.

 These SQL codes are based on the KCC Database, which is used in SSMS.